-The AD9163 uses the quad-switch architecture shown in Figure 126.
+The AD9164 uses the quad-switch architecture shown in Figure 128.
 Only one pair of switches is enabled during a half-clock cycle, thus requiring each pair to be clocked on alternative clock edges.
 A key benefit of the quad-switch architecture is that it masks the code dependent glitches that occur in the conventional two-switch DAC architecture.

-Figure 126.
+Figure 128.
 Quad-Switch Architecture

-In two-switch architecture, when a switch transition occurs and D_1 and D_2 are in different states, a glitch occurs.
-However, if D_1 and D_2 happen to be at the same state, the switch transitions and no glitches occur.
+In dual-switch architecture, when a switch transition occurs and $D_1$ and $D_2$ are in different states, a glitch occurs.
+However, if $D_1$ and $D_2$ happen to be at the same state, the switch transitions and no glitches occur.
 This code dependent glitching causes an increased amount of distortion in the DAC.
-In quad-switch architecture (no matter what the codes are), two switches are always transitioning at each half-clock cycle, thus eliminating the code-dependent glitches, but, in the process, creating a constant glitch at $2 \times f{DAC}$.
-For this reason, a significant clock spur at $2 \times f{DAC}$ is evident in the DAC output spectrum.
+In quad-switch architecture (no matter what the codes are), there are always two switches that are transitioning at each half-clock cycle, thus eliminating the code dependent glitches but, in the process, creating a constant glitch at $2\times f{\rm DAC}$ .
+For this reason, a significant clock spur at $2\times f{\rm DAC}$ is evident in the DAC output spectrum.

-Figure 127.
+Figure 129.
 Two-Switch and Quad-Switch DAC Waveforms

-As a consequence of the quad-switch architecture enabling updates on each half-clock cycle, it is possible to operate that DAC core at 2× the DAC clock rate if new data samples are latched into the DAC core on both the rising and falling edges of the DAC clock.
-This notion serves as the basis when operating the AD9163 in either Mix-Mode or return to zero (RZ) mode.
-In each case, the DAC core is presented with new data samples on each clock edge: in RZ mode, the rising edge clocks data and the falling edge clocks zero, whereas in Mix-Mode, the falling edge sample is simply the complement of the rising edge sample value.
+As a consequence of the quad-switch architecture enabling updates on each half-clock cycle, it is possible to operate that DAC core at 2× the DAC clock rate if new data samples are latched into the DAC core on both the rising and falling edge of the DAC clock.
+This notion serves as the basis when operating the AD9164 in either Mix-Mode or return to zero (RZ) mode.
+In each case, the DAC core is presented with new data samples on each clock edge: in RZ mode, the rising edge clocks data and the falling edge clocks zero, while in Mix-Mode; the falling edge sample is simply the complement of the rising edge sample value.

 When Mix-Mode is used, the output is effectively chopped at the DAC sample rate.
 This chopping has the effect of reducing the power of the fundamental signal while increasing the power of the images centered around the DAC sample rate, thus improving the dynamic range of these images.